Celebrating Colbert's Annual July 4th Independence Day SATURDAY - JULY 2, 2022

 The past several years, the Lion's Club, the Colbert Volunteer Fire Department, Colbert Baptist Church, the City Mayor, Council, and Staff, together with a host of volunteers have been the driving force behind the July 4th celebrations.
 These men and women have tirelessly given their time and talents to planning and coordinating each July 4th Celebration providing delicious BBQ, entertainment, vendors, and many activities, including one of the best parades ever held in the northeast Georgia area.

-The Parade begins at 9:00 a.m. at the Old Colbert Elementary School.
+The Parade begins at 9:00 a.m. at the Old Colbert Elementary School, now the City Hall and located at 60 W First Avenue.
 Anyone interested in being in the parade, please plan to be there by 7:30 a.m. to line up and receive instructions.
-Activities are planned for the entire day, including a "best home-made pie contest.
-The pies are to be home-made apple, blueberry, pecan, and/or peach.
-Anyone who would like to enter the pie-baking contest needs to contact the City Hall for more information (706-788-2311).
+Call (706-788-2311).

-Everyone is invited to join this year's 50th year of celebration and make this a real "Colbert Homecoming" to remember our heritage and "Honoring our Roots" with Family, Farms, Friends.
+Everyone is invited to join this year's celebration and make this a real "Colbert Homecoming" to remember our heritage and celebrate being "Back on Track!"

 Remember to visit our Photo gallery for pictures of previous celebrations.